intarchboard/program-rfced-future/PossibleGoalsandPointsMade.md

 ### The role(s)
 * Sets strategy?
-* Having an understanding of archival tools is important for the role
+* What technical capabilities should the RSE be expected to have
-* What technical capabilities should the RFC Editor be expected to have
+   * Is an understanding of archival tools important for the RSE role?
 * What publishing experience is the RSE expected to have?
 * Responsibility for the RPC and its budget?
 * Authority to impose minimum standards for editing of docs